How common is dental disease in cats?

 Do not try to remove tartar from the teeth yourself using any form of metallic instrument.
 Aside from potentially harming your cat’s mouth or the cat harming you, you are likely to damage the tooth surface by creating microscopic scratches, which will provide areas for bacteria to cling to and encourage more rapid plaque formation, thus making the problem worse.

-What can I do to help prevent dental disease in my cat?
+What can I do to help prevent pet dental disease?

 The prime aim to help prevent dental disease is to keep the mouth as hygienic as possible and to reduce the rate at which tartar builds up on the teeth.

 Recent advances in nutrition have resulted in diets that reduce tartar accumulation.
-Your veterinarian can give you specific dietary recommendations that will benefit your pet’s dental health.
+Neartown Animal Clinic can give you specific dietary recommendations that will benefit your pet’s dental health.

 The most effective way of reducing plaque and tartar is to brush the teeth.
 A number of toothpastes and brushes are available from your veterinarian that are specially designed for a cat’s mouth.
 With gentleness, patience and perseverance it is possible to regularly clean some cats’ teeth in this way.
 In addition, or as an alternative to brushing if this cannot be achieved, a range of antibacterial mouthwashes and gels can be applied to the teeth and mouth to reduce the number of bacteria present.
 Please ask your veterinarian for further details regarding available dental products for your cat.